Friday, December 5, 2025

 Our emphasis to follow Jesus as both Savior and Lord is interpreted as added legalisms by many fellow Christians, including Mormon friends who definitely claim the Savior but advocate going to war so as to protect God and country, Indeed there are scriptures which suggest that we not become too diligent or preoccupied with the good things we do - E.g. “For it is by grace you have been saved, through faith, and this is not from yourselves, it is the gift of God - not by works so that no one can boast” (Ephesians 2:8-9).
 We have been saved... and indeed by grace and not by works.
 This is a scripture readily touted by those who would disagree with Anabaptists, Quakers, Jehovah's Witnesses and others of a peace stance because we have seemingly added some works, like pacifism.
 The rebuttal which us pacifists can offer our fundamentalist and/or conservative Christian friends is that they also live with an inferred works obligation, military service (and for Mormons an extra docket of requirements to get into a 'good place' in heaven).
 It's complicated.

 Pointing out these two differing perspectives among Christians can easily sound like old hat.
 Yes, to this day I still see the avoidance of these testy faith topics so as not to spoil a family dinner!
-Why bother replaying these old debating points?
+Why bother replaying old debating points?
 Why?
 Because this is not old!
 It is new; alive and contemporary especially in today's many different cultures of Christianity.
 We do not necessarily represent all viewpoints when we sit at family dinner table!
 Good example; I have several Christian friends in Calgary's South Sudanese community.
 These brothers and sisters affirm the peace position of us Anabaptists.
 However, from the relative safety of Canadian coffee shops, the atrocities by the 'other side' in their home country has become legitimate reason to enter into tribal warfare.
 They see it as absolutely essential in order to create some order among the chaos back home.
 Old hat?
 Not at all; quite similar to many North American Christians today trying to justify the genocide being inflicted by the secular state of Israel on the citizens of Gaza.

 So why hypothesize here?
 Certainly not because I am a debater nor a strategic thinker; only as illustration of what I hear and read about in the news and social media every day.
 The challenge is stringently before us.
 Speaking as a contemporary Christian committed to Jesus as Savior and Lord, the question is very valid, “How is God communicating with us?”
 A good sermon from a layperson is one example.
 And as indicated in recent posts, holy silence also important [i], and so are those surprise special unexplainable kairos moments [ii] which may well be the voice of God.
 So here we are, us Anabaptists fully part of, and also some differences with the larger Christian community.
 Among all these blogposts and dinner conversations I cannot but wonder about revelation.
 Yes, the R word, and I shall conclude with that..